Subashri1989/fabric-docs/docs/onelake/onelake-overview.md

 ## One copy of data

 OneLake aims to give you the most value possible out of a single copy of data without data movement or duplication.
 You no longer need to copy data just to use it with another engine or to break down silos so you can analyze the data with data from other sources.
+For example, considering a project with multiple teams like ETL team (Azure Data Factory), Data Scientists team (Azure Synapse Analytics), Reporting team (Power BI), it is necessary for the individual teams to manage access to data lake and also the teams might end up copying down the master data to a staging area before doing further analytics and transformations.
+This creates multiple copies of same data making it difficult to manage and maintain integrity.
+With OneLake, since it is woven in fabric architecture, all the teams with access to OneLake have access to the master data and need for separate accesses is eliminated here.

 ### Shortcuts connect data across domains without data movement